 In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec, which have run clinical trials with infants and children who have genetically-confirmed SMA Types 1, 2 or 3.
 There have not yet been any clinical trials of nusinersen with anyone with adult onset SMA Type 4.

 In clinical trials, some individuals treated with nusinersen showed improvement, including:

-- achieving physical milestones which they would not have reached without treatment
+- achieving physical milestones that they would not have reached without treatment

-- maintaining physical milestones which they would not have done without treatment
+- maintaining physical milestones that they would not have done without treatment

 - surviving longer than expected considering the typical course of their condition

 Our Scientific Research Correspondent has tracked the clinical trial results as they have been released.
 You can read these updates here.
 Biogen presented the most recent findings from nusinersen clinical trials at the 22nd International Annual Congress of the World Muscle Society 3rd-7th October 2017.
 You can read these here.

 Access to this treatment